What’s the Logic Behind C-Betting in PLO?

 Slowplaying in PLO makes much less sense than in Hold'em

-Due to the nature of the game, your hands will very rarely be unaffected by cards on the later streets.
-In PLO the top set might be a slight favorite on wet boards versus hands with good straight and flush draws.
+Due to the nature of the game, your hands will rarely be invulnerable to being outdrawn.
+Sometimes, the top set is only a slight favorite on dynamic boards against hands with straight and flush draws.

 Another reason for c-betting is the one hinted above - often, your opponent will have a hand weaker than yours but strong enough to continue.
 Since the players on low-to-mid stakes tend to be very sticky both pre and postflop, you'll often find yourself in a set over set or nut flush versus second nut flush draw scenarios.